-- 1. costs associated with the enhancement, replacement and rehabilitation of eligible non-residential facades, doors and windows; - 2. restoration of existing façade and surfaces (woods, tuck pointing, cleaning); - 3. new surface materials; - 4. improvements and enhancements to street front landscaping and signage; - 5. materials, labour, equipment and professional fees related to external building works specifically for façade improvement and/or signage development and/or implementation of landscape improvements;

-- 6. new enhancement or replacement of exterior lighting fixtures; - 7. street-front patio development; - 8. upgrading of paving materials that support the development and enhancement of a linked system of courtyards; - 9. signage replacement/enhancement; and, - 10. any other costs identified by the Town.
+- 1. Costs associated with the enhancement, replacement and rehabilitation of eligible non-residential façades, doors and windows; - 2.
+Restoration of existing façade and surfaces (woods, tuck pointing, cleaning); - 3.
+New or updated surface materials, such as awnings; - 4.
+Improvements and enhancements to street front landscaping (e.g. pavers, stamped concrete, trees, plants, bio-swales) and signage; - 5.
+Materials, labour, equipment and professional fees related to external building works specifically for façade improvement and/or signage development and/or implementation of landscape improvements; - 6.
+New enhancement or replacement of exterior lighting fixtures; - 7. patio development; - 8.
+Upgrading of paving materials that support the development and enhancement of streetfronts, lanes, and/or parking areas; - 9.
+Signage replacement/enhancement; and, - 10.
+Any other costs identified by the City.

-4.5.3 Additional provisions
+4.5.3 Additional Provisions

-Additional provisions regarding this program are set out in Appendix A - Schedule of Program Details.
+Additional provisions regarding this program are set out below: